-A site plan should be submitted to TNPA indicating the rehabilitation intentions, methods and contamination levels.
+A site plan should be submitted to TNPA indicating the rehabilitation intentions, methods and contamination levels on.
 This site map will be used during monitoring.

-7. Annexure 1
+Annexure 1

-Examples of Construction and Operational Environmental Management Plan defined in elements tables.
+Examples of Construction and Operational Environmental Management Plan element tables.
 These tables represent examples of how to address environmental aspects, as per Table 1 (Key Environmental Issues).

-Element 1: Noise Management (construction phase)
+Element 1: Noise Management (construction phase) Example only